640-KB/GLaBIOS/README.md

 ### Real Hardware Deployment

-Minuszerodegrees has a lot of information about [original ROM types](http://minuszerodegrees.net/rom/rom.htm) and "modern" equivalents.
+[Minuszerodegrees (-0°)](http://www.minuszerodegrees.net/) has a lot of information about [original ROM types](http://minuszerodegrees.net/rom/rom.htm) and "modern" equivalents.
 I found using [Winbond W27E257](http://www.minuszerodegrees.net/rom/misc/Winbond%20W27E257%20as%2027C256%20replacement.htm) EEPROMs worked very well since it could be electrically erased and re-written quickly.
 Since these are 32K EEPROMS, the image will need to be written 4 times sequentially.
-From there I use a TL866 II Plus to write the images.
+I use a TL866 II Plus to write the EEPROMs.

 ## References and Credits: